-For consistency, the 2019 report has utilised the same topic areas and numbering system employed in the 2016, 2017 and 2018 reports.
+For consistency, the following sections have utilised the same topic areas and numbering system employed in the 2019 report for ease of reference.

 The recommendations detailed below are intended for consideration by the relevant stakeholders.
 The Commissioner has no formal powers to mandate the implementation of these recommendations.
-That said, the Commissioner looks forward to the ongoing discussion and adoption of the recommendations in a manner that will facilitate continuous improvement within the large-scale renewable energy industry.
+However, the Commissioner looks forward to the ongoing acceptance and adoption of the recommendations in the spirit of continuous improvement within the large-scale renewable energy industry.